Argentine farmers take Monsanto seed complaint to regulators

 “The system instituted by Monsanto is an abuse of the company’s dominant position in the market,” the SRA said in a statement.

-“We conduct our business in an honest, transparent, and respectful manner, and we trust that the CNDC will understand this when it completes its investigation,” the company said in a statement.

-Reporting by Maximiliano Rizzi; Writing by Hugh Bronstein; Editing by Sandra Maler and Dan Grebler
+Monsanto did not immediately respond to a request for comment.
+(Reporting by Maximiliano Rizzi; Writing by Hugh Bronstein; Editing by Sandra Maler)